jamesallardice/jslint-error-explanations/message-articles/catch-leak.md

-The "Value of '{a}' may be overwritten in IE8 and earlier" error is thrown when JSHint or ESLint encounters **a `try...catch` statement in which the `catch` identifier is the same as a variable or function identifer**.
-The error is only raised when the identifer in question is declared in the same scope as the `catch`.
+The "Value of '{a}' may be overwritten in IE8 and earlier" error is thrown when JSHint or ESLint encounters **a `try...catch` statement in which the `catch` identifier is the same as a variable or function identifier**.
+The error is only raised when the identifier in question is declared in the same scope as the `catch`.
 In the following example we declare a variable, `a`, and then use `a` as the identifier in the `catch` block: